mojomojo1/bootkon/docs/labs/4_ml.md

 1. Click <walkthrough-spotlight-pointer locator="css(a[id$=cfctest-section-nav-item-ai-platform-models])">Model Registry</walkthrough-spotlight-pointer> in the nevigation menu
 2. Click <walkthrough-spotlight-pointer locator="semantic({link 'bootkon-custom-model'})">bootkon-custom-model</walkthrough-spotlight-pointer>
-3. Click <walkthrough-spotlight-pointer locator="semantic({tab 'Version details'})">VERSION DETAILS</walkthrough-spotlight-pointer>
+3. Click <walkthrough-spotlight-pointer locator="semantic({tab 'Version details'})">Version Details</walkthrough-spotlight-pointer>

-Here you can can see that a model in the Vertex AI Model Registry is made up from a ***Container image*** als well as a **Model artifact location**.
+Here you can can see that a model in the Vertex AI Model Registry is made up from a **Container image** as well as a **Model artifact location**.
 When you deploy a model, Vertex AI simply starts the container and points it to the artifact location.

 The model has already been deployed to an endpoint.
 Let's have a look at them: